 Use the IXOPAY Smart Routing Engine to distribute payment volume across your PSPs.
 Load balancing – where you automatically switch transactions between various payment providers – ensures that the highest performing providers handle the essential parts of your transactions and helps mitigate risk for high-risk merchants.
 It also stops you from exceeding contractual volumes.
-Directly compare multiple solutions and use them in parallel.
+You can also directly compare multiple solutions by implementing A/B testing.

 Set up cascaded transaction processing to protect your payment flow in the event of technical problems such as an outage, commercial disputes, or other business challenge.
 If a transaction fails with the first payment service provider, IXOPAY's Smart Routing Engine automatically forwards the transaction to an alternative service provider until the transaction can be processed.
 This increases the chance of the transaction completing successfully.

 3. Geographic Optimization and Cross-border Payments

 For example, the IXOPAY Smart Routing Engine (together with the Fee Management Engine) ensures that credit card transactions are forwarded to a regional payment service provider depending on the country of origin of the card.
 This reduces the transaction fees and increases conversion rates.

-Choose to prioritize the display of local payment methods in the selection of available PSPs, e.g. SOFORT for customers from German-speaking countries, iDeal for Dutch customers, or PostePay for Italian customers.
-This is another simple and effective way to increase your conversion rate.
+You can choose to prioritize local payment methods in the list of available payment options at checkout, e.g. SOFORT for customers in German-speaking countries, iDeal for Dutch customers, or PostePay for Italian customers.
+This is a simple and effective way to increase your conversion rate.